SecretumTheme/secretum/README.md

 * WordPress adapted SCSS / CSS
 	* Standard WordPress classes and selectors used
 	* Minimal new class names to learn and remember
-	* Higher compatability chances when moving to Secretum Theme
+	* Higher compatibility chances when moving to Secretum Theme
+* JavaScript/jQuery is enabled by default
+	* Secretum is fully functional without JavaScript, assuming no other Plugins require JavaScript
+	* Enable/Disable bundled scripts, theme scripts, Bootstrap scripts, jQuery, and others
 * WordPress Customizer
 	* Currently over 350 unique settings
 	* No CSS rendering in document headers for most features